Bl1ndBeholder/pokemon-saves/README.md

 #### Game Boy / GBC / GBA (mGBA)
 1. Download a save from this repo (`.sav / .gci / *`).
-2. please note 3ds save files are called "main". the archived saves are named "ddmmyyyyhhmm".
 3. Rename the file to match your ROM’s name (e.g., `Pokemon-Emerald.sav`).
 4. Place it in the same folder as your ROM.
 5. mGBA will automatically load the save.